-Deposits consist of last month rent for Saskatoon office, a deficiency deposits for Henday property and a deposit to drilling company for 2021-2022 winter drilling programs on the Company's own properties.
-The deficiency deposit is held by the Province of Saskatchewan in lieu of exploration work performed.
-The deficiency deposit will be refunded once the exploration work was completed and required filings submitted and processed.
+Deposits consist of last month rent for Saskatoon office and deficiency deposits for various properties.
+The deficiency deposits are held by the Province of Saskatchewan in lieu of exploration work performed.
+The deficiency deposits will be refunded once the exploration work is completed and required filings submitted and processed.